-A wall opening is a gap or void 30 inches (76 cm) or more high and 18 inches (48 cm) or more wide in a wall or partition through which employees can fall to a lower level.
+A wall opening is a gap or void 30 inches (76 cm) or higher and 18 inches (48 cm) or wider in a wall or partition through which employees can fall to a lower level.
 Examples include duct work openings, windows, louvers and exterior studs.